QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/object-pool.md

   reuse those in the pool

-Note that you usually use that when creating a new object cost a lot.
+Note that you usually use that when creating a new object costs a lot.

-And a real-life example would be the music in Unity, you may store them inside a pool and reuse the music GameObjects when you need to change music.
+A real-life example would be the music in Unity.
+You may store the musics' GameObjects inside a pool and reuse them.